JuliaPOMDP/POMDPs.jl/docs/src/gallery.md

 ```@example
 using POMDPs
+using POMDPTools
+using POMDPGifs
+using NativeSARSOP
+using Random
 using RockSample
-using NativeSARSOP
-using POMDPGifs
 using Cairo
-using Random

 pomdp = RockSamplePOMDP(rocks_positions=[(2,3), (4,4), (4,2)],
                         sensor_efficiency=20.0,